christienetto/AI_Labs/README.md

 # AI_Labs
-For Algorithms and AI Project at University of Helsinki And alsothis commit
+For Algorithms and AI Project at University of Helsinki.